-

 Voor Hersengedrag.nl hebben wij ongeveer 200 mensen Virtual Reality laten ervaren met de Oculus Rift tijdens de nacht van Kunst en Kennis.
 Voor bijna iedereen die in de rij stond was het de eerste persoonlijke ervaring met VR.
 We hadden … Continue reading

-Posted in Mediated
+Posted in Games, Uncategorized

 Tagged development, new media, psychology, Research, Science, VR, Wetenschap